Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI

-The participants are asked to consider three design problems about UAVs with different design requirements.
-The three design problems are accompanied by three sets of design solutions.
-For each problem, they are tasked with selecting the best drone design and are also allowed to share the reasoning for their selection.
-The number of design solution options is 2, 8, and 16 for the three design problems, respectively.
-The 4-option case is used in training.
-The three sets of design solutions are the same for each experimental condition, but with different modalities, and are presented in random order.
-For each design problem, the three sets of design solutions are each presented by either 1) visual design rendering, 2) numerical design performance data with data visualization, or 3) visual design rendering plus numerical performance data and data visualization.
 The visual design rendering is presented with interactive 3D renderings of the UAV designs.
-The numerical design performance data is presented as tables, along with spider plots, which is a common practice in the aerospace industry.
+For the numerical design performance data with data visualization modality, we presented the performance data as tables along with spider plots.
+This choice was specifically advised by multiple aerospace professionals who identified the combination of tables and spider plots as a common practice in the aerospace industry.
+They also recommend against using aligned bar plots.
 Figure~\ref{fig:design_modality_example} shows an example drone design using these two design modalities, as presented to the participants.
 The performance data available to the participants are \textit{max hover time}, \textit{max travel distance}, \textit{mass}, \textit{max air speed}, \textit{battery voltage}, \textit{total cost}, and \textit{max lift}.
 Not all of the listed performance metrics are relevant to every design problem.